Seravo/wordpress/README.md

 3. Clone this repo
 4. Do the installation in terminal:
 ```
-$ vagrant plugin install vagrant-hostsupdater vagrant-triggers
+vagrant plugin install vagrant-hostsupdater vagrant-triggers
-$ vagrant up
+vagrant up

-In theory, Seravo WordPress should work even without cygwin installed, but we strongly recommend using Cygwin for doing WordPress development on Windows machines.

-# Answer (y/n) for interactive installation script
 ```

+In theory, Seravo WordPress should work even without Cygwin installed, but we strongly recommend using Cygwin for doing WordPress development on Windows machines.

 ## Features
 * Includes Nginx, MariaDB, PHP5, PHP7, HHVM, Redis and Git for running WordPress in modern stack.